dataxfi/datapolis/README.md

 ### **UI test suite VS. Rinkeby test suite**

+A few things to keep in mind regarding both suites:

 > Both tests suites are currently only on the rinkeby network, but the UI tests suite does not execute transactions.

+> There are two rare but reoccuring unsolved issues with the test suites:
+   - Error: Node is detached from the document.
+     - This rarely happens but will make the suite fail from time to time, rerun the tests.
+   - Disclaimer isn't being signed.
+     - This occurs about 25% of the time, where the MM popup is closed after the disclaimer is sent, effectively rejecting the signature transaction.
+Rerun the tests.
+     - A solution for this is expected to be implemented in the future.

 #### UI: